apache/infrastructure-website/content/pages/services.md

 <h2 id="tools">Tools for ASF projects<a class="headerlink" href="#tools" title="Permanent link">&para;</a></h2>

-Infra supports an array of tools and services to help projects develop and support both their applications and their community.
-They include:
+Infra supports an array of tools and services to help projects develop and support both their applications and their community, including:

-<h2 id="tools">Tools for ASF projects<a class="headerlink" href="#tools" title="Permanent link">&para;</a></h2>

 - Every project can use a dedicated space on the [Confluence wiki](cwiki.html).
   - How to <a href="https://cwiki.apache.org/confluence/display/INFRA/Managing+permissions+on+your+project%27s+Confluence+Space" target="_blank">manage user permissions</a> in your project's wiki space.